As your Todoist gets filled up with tasks, it gets harder to find what you need. That’s where filters come in handy.

 Filters let you create custom views for your tasks based on their name, due date, project, label, priority, date created and more.
 It’s a completely customizable way to find the most relevant tasks at any given moment.

-For example, to see every task in Todoist without a due date, click on the No due date filter available under the default Filters in your navigation pane:
+For example, to see every task in Todoist without a due date, click on the No due date filter available under Filters in your Filters & Labels view.

 Get the hang of using filters by trying out a few of the defaults in your navigation pane under Filters:

 - The No due date filter displays every task in Todoist without a due date.

 - The Priority 1 filter shows you every task in Todoist with priority 1.